Mikhail Kadets: Life and work

-Kadets was born in Kiev.
+Kadets was born in Kyiv.
 In 1943, he was drafted into the army.
 After demobilisation in 1946, he studied at Kharkov University, graduating in 1950.
 After several years in Makeevka he returned to Kharkov in 1957, where he spent the remainder of his life working at various institutes.
 He defended his PhD in 1955 (under the supervision of Boris Levin), and his doctoral dissertation in 1963.
 He was awarded the State Prize of Ukraine in 2005.